 The creamy avocado is one of the most powerful superfoods for good health, but avocado can also be used in hair masks for shiny, lustrous locks!
 Combined with two other powerful frizz-fighting ingredients, this hair mask is excellent for dry, frizzy hair.
 This hair mask contains moisture-rich ingredients that sound yummy too!

 - First, puree 1/2 a ripe avocado in a blender until smooth.

 - Stir in coconut milk and olive oil and mix well.

-- Apply the mixture to your scalp going downwards to your hair ends.
+- Apply the mixture to your scalp going downward to your hair ends.
 Take time to massage the hair mask in gentle circular motions deep into your scalp.

 - Use a ripe avocado so it is easier to puree.
 Freezing or thawing the avocado before use also works great.